 "Fashion fades; style is eternal" - Yves Saint Laurent.

-Today an exciting brown paper parcel landed on the studio doorstep, sea freight from across the globe- the UK.
+Today abrown paper parcel landed on the studio doorstep, sea freight from across the globe- the UK.
 Inside were postcards and books from the 'Style is Eternal' exhibition that was held earlier this year - a retrospective on Yves Saint Laurent, the first of it's kind to be held outside of France.

 He called the Bowes a natural home for the show, given its exceptional collection and exhibition record with fashion and textiles.
 “The museum and its location also clearly reflect Yves Saint Laurent’s and my own passion for inspiring, timeless places.
 It is the perfect setting for us – a museum built as a French chateau in the age of the Second Empire.”